Will Hobson

 Will Hobson is an American journalist and the recipient of the 2014 Pulitzer Prize for Local Reporting.

 Early life and career

-Hobson was born in Philadelphia, Pennsylvania in 1984.
+Hobson was born in Miami, Florida in 1984 and grew up outside Philadelphia, Pennsylvania.
 He attended Boston College where he wrote op-eds for the student newspaper The Heights.
 He graduated in 2006 with a bachelor's degree in English.
 Hobson interned at Philadelphia magazine in 2006.
 He has worked as an investigative reporter for the Tampa Bay Times, the News Herald and The Daytona Beach News-Journal.

-In 2014, he was awarded a Pulitzer Prize for his exposé on Tampa's homeless housing program.
-He works as a sports reporter for The Washington Post.
+In 2014, he was awarded a Pulitzer Prize in Local Reporting for his exposé on Tampa's homeless housing program.
+The prize was for "a distinguished example of reporting on significant issues of local concern, demonstrating originality and community expertise, using any available journalistic tool."
+The series resulted in the resignation or firing of at least four government officials.